-Understand, if your engine begins smoking because you don’t have enough oil in the crankcase, it is highly likely engine damage occurred as a result to the extreme heat.
-I recommend taking your zero turn to an experienced small engine mechanic to be diagnosed.
+Understand, if your engine begins smoking because you don’t have enough oil in the crankcase, it is highly likely engine damage occurred as a result of the extreme heat.
+I recommend taking your zero-turn to an experienced small engine mechanic to be diagnosed.

 Wrong Engine Oil in the Lawn Mower

-Use an air-cooled engine oil to help keep your engine cool.
+Use air-cooled engine oil to help keep your engine cool.
 This is an oil that contains a high concentration of zinc that acts as a cooling agent.
-Regular engine oil, like the oil used in vehicles, don’t include much zinc because engines are cooled with liquid.
+Regular engine oil, like the oil used in vehicles, doesn’t include much zinc because engines are cooled with liquid.

-The ambient temperature you are operating your mower in can also affect the oil viscosity you must use.
-Most lawn mower manufacturer’s recommend using an SAE30 or 10W-30 engine oil, but you may have to change your oil viscosity to a 20W-50 when operating in higher temperatures.
+The ambient temperature while you are operating your mower can also affect the oil viscosity you must use.
+Most lawn mower manufacturers recommend using SAE30 or 10W-30 engine oil, but you may have to change your oil viscosity to 20W-50 when operating in higher temperatures.